HairAnalysisReport.com

 What are metabolic toxins?

-Simply put, metabolic toxins or metabolic waste can be used synonomously, however, they are normal byproducts (e.g., ammonia, carbon dioxide, urea, nitrates, nitrites, nitrogen, phosphates, etc.) produced throughout every metabolic pathway in the mind and body that must be either converted to back into a useful product for the body or eliminated from the body.
+Metabolic pathways (also known as biochemical pathways) create metabolic toxins as natural byproducts such as ammonia, carbon dioxide, urea, nitrates, nitrites, nitrogen, phosphates, etc., that must be either converted back into a useful product for the body or eliminated from the body.

 What contributes toward an excess of metabolic toxins?

-Numerous factors may contribute toward an excess of metabolic toxins.
-However, the two most common factors today include:
+The simple answer is “anything in your life that interferes with the dynamic balance of your biochemistry!
+Many factors may contribute toward an excess of metabolic toxins.
+However, the four most common and powerful factors today include:

-Nutrient imbalances include nutrient excesses and deficiencies, inherited enzyme deficits, toxic elements, chemical toxicants, medications, stress, and so on.
+As stated at the beginning of this segment, anything that interferes with the dynamic balance of your biochemistry!
+Nutrient imbalances include nutrient excesses and deficiencies, inherited enzyme deficits/defects, toxic elements, chemical toxicants, medications, stress, and so on.
 Metabolic toxins can produce a long list of symptoms and conditions throughout the mind and body.

 Each metabolic pathway (urea cycle, citric acid cycle, carbohydrate metabolism, neurotransmitter metabolism, etc.) requires a specific combination and proper amount of essential nutrients (or derivatives) during each step of the process.

-If there is a deficiency or excess of any of the nutrients required for the specific metabolic pathway, the pathway is not completed in an efficient manner and results in an excess of a metabolic toxin.
+If there is a deficiency or excess of any of the nutrients needed for the specific metabolic pathway, the pathway is not completed in an efficient manner and may result in an excess of a metabolic toxin.

 In any pathway, combinations of essential nutrients may be synthesized to produce additional metabolites required for the metabolic pathway to function properly.